 Where is your event?
 Think about what makes sense with your purpose and your people.
 Is it at your office to share your new space – like our Rasor open house?
-Is it at a turn up dating app like a brewery to help create a casual, fun atmosphere – like the Solid Blend Water Management Summit?
+Is it at a unique venue like a brewery to help create a casual, fun atmosphere – like the Solid Blend Water Management Summit?
 Is it at your standard event venue?
 Or, is it somewhere unique and unexpected?

 To take it one step further, what does that space provide you with?
 What is it missing?
 With these questions, think about the details like tables, chairs, linens, A/V, lighting, catering, the list goes on.

 After you determine your “where,” move on to the “what”.
 What is the guest experience within that space?
 What is your agenda?
 Are guests interacting with one another?
 Are they listening to presentations?
 Are they eating?
 Drinking?
 Are there games?
 Prizes?
 Go back to your “why” on this.
 What things or people are your guests interacting with to walk away with your “why”?

 This is the part where you get to have fun and be creative.
 Maybe you’re incorporating a theme or unique guest experience.
 How are you branding your event?
 This is where the fun signature “flocktails” or custom cookies come into play!
 We could talk for days about this part, but we’ll leave it to you and your imagination on this one.

 How are you inviting your guests?
 How are you talking about your event?
 How are you getting people in the door?
 If you haven’t noticed yet, I’m finding the best way to answer these questions are with, well, more questions.